 I have been published in my academic field--"'The King's Good Servant, but God's First': Stephen Gardiner and the Early English Reformation" (RENAISSANCE PAPERS 1999).
 I have also had a history article for children published--"Soldiers of the Pope" (FACES 2001). "'A Man more Sinned against than Sinning': the Trial and Execution of Admiral the Honorable John Byng", Parts i & II, can be found at the now defunct WEB MYSTERY MAGAZINE (Sept.
 2004, Jan.
 2005) as well as here on this site.
 I have reviewed history monographs for the AP Central, and I have several short reviews in the "Book Notes" section of THE VIRGINIA QUARTERLY REVIEW.

 Surrounded by sheep, cattle, cotton, oil, and the Air Force, I grew up in San Angelo, Texas, where I developed a love of football.
 To this day, I follow the Green Bay Packers, the only publicly owned team in the NFL.
 I later moved to Charlottesville, Virginia for school and then to Frederick County, Maryland with my husband, who is a mechanical engineer.
-We have three cats again--the goofy Juliette and the Boys, Merry and Pippin, who have Siamese voices and attitudes.
+We have only two cats now--Merry and Pippin, who have Siamese voices and attitudes.